How To Get Traffic To Your Website Without Social Media

 All you need to do is.

-Enter the keyword and see what other related searches pop under it.
+Enter a keyword like “How to get traffic to your website” like so below.
+And see what other related searches pop under it.

-For even more long tail keywords, check out the ‘People Also Asked’ and take advantage of those big important questions.
+For even more long tail keywords, check out the ‘People Also Ask’ and take advantage of those big important questions.

-Once you have a list of long-tail keywords, you can start incorporating them into your website.
+Once you have a list of those long-tail keywords, plug them into your favorite keyword tool.

-But don’t stuff your keywords; instead, use them naturally so your content is still readable.
+But don’t over-stuff your keywords; instead, use them naturally so your content is still readable.

-You can gain a competitive edge by targeting smaller keywords that your larger competitors may overlook.
+You can gain a competitive edge by targeting the lesser keywords that your larger competitors may overlook.

-You can also avoid head-to-head confrontations with more established websites by being small and nimble in your approach.
+Furthermore.
+You avoid going head-to-head with the more established websites just by being small and nimble with your approach.

 7. On-Page SEO